Delboy/DryDrops/README.md

     3. Name the repository and click 'Create repositry'.
     4. Your new repsoitory is now set up and ready to use.

+#### Forking

+    To fork the project you must;
+    1. Sign in to Github and go to my [repository](https://github.com/Delboy/drydrops)
+    2. Locate the Fork button at the top right of the page.
+    3. Click the button then click 'Create fork'.
+    4. The fork is now in your repositories.

+#### Clone
+    To clone the project you must;

+    1. Sign in to Github and go to my [repository](https://github.com/Delboy/drydrops)
+    2. Above the list of files click 'Code'.
+    3. This will bring up a few options as to how you would like to clone.
+You can select HTTPS, SSH or Github CLI, then click the clipboard icon to copy the URL.
+    4. Open git bash
+    5. Type 'git clone' and then paste the URL you copied.
+Press Enter.

+    For more information on cloning check out the github documentation [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ### Django

 This project uses the Django frame work.
 To install django, follow these steps: